What is a dermatologist?

 Four years of medical school to become a medical doctor

-Three years of residency, working alongside experienced doctors and completing 12,000 to 16,000 hours of treating patients.
+Three years of residency in dermatology, working alongside experienced doctors and completing 12,000 to 16,000 hours of treating patients.

-Some dermatologists will then pursue additional advanced training in particular areas, known as fellowship training.
+Some dermatologists will then pursue additional advanced training in a particular area.
+This is known as fellowship training.